SWEdatCode/project/README.md

 # project

-Web based project - using PHP[HTML for linking and format] -- [SQL as database for Creating, Updating, Deleting lists and for storing the data] --
+Web based project - using PHP[HTML for link and formatting] -- &
+[SQL as a backend database for Creating, Updating, Deleting lists and for storing the data] --

 This is a login/registration webpage demonstrating basic CRUD functionalities.